waternew/EHIR/README.md

 This repository is the official implementation of paper "EHIR: Energy-based Hierarchical Iterative Image Registration for Accurate PCB Defect Detection".

-We propose EHIR (Energy-based Hierarchical Iterative Image Registration), a novel framework that formulates image registration as an energy optimization problem using edge points instead of sparse features.
+We propose EHIR (Energy-based Hierarchical Iterative Image Registration), a novel method that formulates image registration as an energy optimization problem using edge points instead of sparse features.
 This makes EHIR especially powerful in handling high-resolution images and those with scarce, dense, or degraded features, and significantly outperforms conventional feature-based methods.

 Our method can be used for accurate PCB image registration and further reference-based defect detection (template image is required).
 Our framework consists of three stages: Edge-guided Energy Transformation (EET), Energy-based Hierarchical Iterative Image Registration (EHIR) and Edge-guided Energy-based Defect Detection (EEDD).

 This approach can be extended to image registration problems characterized by prominent structural attributes.

 <div align=center>
 <img src='./figures/overview.jpeg' width=90%>